Trigun: Badlands Rumble

 Trigun: Badlands Rumble is a 2010 Japanese animated science fiction action film directed by Satoshi Nishimura.
 Produced by Madhouse, the film is based on the Trigun manga written by Yasuhiro Nightow.
 It follows Vash the Stampede, who arrives in a city where several bounty hunters have gathered to kill wanted robber Gasback and claim a huge reward.

-Trigun: Badlands Rumble marks Hiromi Tsuru's final role as Meryl Stryfe prior to her passing in 2017.
+Trigun: Badlands Rumble marks Hiromi Tsuru's final role as Meryl Stryfe prior to her death in 2017.

 Plot

 Twenty years prior to the events of Trigun, the outlaw Gasback and his gang rob a bank.
 The other henchmen betray him and escape with the money, and their leader Cain shoots Gasback and leaves him to be caught by the police.
 Vash the Stampede intervenes to stop Gasback from killing any of the others; Gasback escapes capture and continues his life of crime.

 In the present, Cain has become the mayor of Macca City, using his share of the robbery money to upgrade its power plant and construct a huge bronze statue in his likeness.
 One of the other henchmen, Dorino, has been forced to take shelter with Cain after Gasback destroyed his business.
 Cain applies to the Bernardelli Insurance Society for a policy on the statue, prompting Meryl Stryfe and Milly Thompson to travel to Macca City in an attempt to keep it safe.

 The high value of both the statue and the plant fuels rumors that Gasback might strike and attracts scores of bounty hunters intent on claiming a large reward for his capture.
 While traveling to Macca City by sand steamer, Vash helps a young woman named Amelia fend off a group of thugs who are harassing her.
 He flirts with her once they arrive and saves her from being attacked in a saloon, but she repeatedly expresses her disgust toward him.

 Gasback is saved from a police ambush by Nicholas D. Wolfwood, who is acting as his bodyguard after Gasback previously saved him from dying of thirst in the desert.
 Wolfwood has agreed to protect Gasback without taking an active role in any robberies.
 Later, Gasback travels to another city and destroys a factory owned by Mechio, another of his former associates.
 As Mechio seeks refuge with Cain, the bounty hunters decide that Gasback will not attack Macca City after all and begin to disperse.